bokunimowakaru/raspi_lcd/README.md

 # raspi_lcd

-I2C LCD Device Driver for Raspberry Pi, AQM0802A, AQM1602A, AQM1602Y, GROVE-LCD, and ST7032i
+I2C LCD Device Driver for Raspberry Pi.
+It supports LCD controller IC ST7032i in AQM0802A, AQM1602A, AQM1602Y, and GROVE-LCD, and HD44780 and it's compatible IC with PCF8574T or PCF8574A in General 1602 LCDs.

 Supported Raspberry Pi: 1, 2, 3, 4, Zero, Zero W, Zero W2